mintkey/personal-site/README.md

 # helen-dempsey.com

-This is the second iteration of my website.
-My first website can be found here: https://hpdempsey.com/
+Second iteration of my personal website.
+First iteration can be found at https://hpdempsey.com/

 ![](site-screenshot.png)